ZONESTAR3D/Firmware/Z9/Z9V5/bin/Z9V5Pro-MK3/beta/readme.md

 #### :warning: !ATTETION PLEASE!
 #### About DWIN LCD MENU V3
-1. You must upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 3.0.0 or last version, otherwise it will cause some display issue on LCD MENU.
+You must upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 3.0.0 or last version, otherwise it will cause some display issue on LCD MENU.
+For more details, please refer to :point_right: [**here**](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN)
-2. About how to upgrade firmware of DWIN LCD screen ,please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN#upload-firmware)
-3. About the new LCD screen function description, please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/blob/main/TFT-LCD/LCD-DWIN/user_guide/LCD%20DWIN%20MENU%20Description%20V2.pdf)

 #### About DWIN LCD MENU V2
-1. You must upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 2.4 or last version, otherwise it will cause some display issue on LCD MENU.
+You must upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 2.4 or last version, otherwise it will cause some display issue on LCD MENU.
+For more details, please refer to :point_right: [**here**](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN)
-2. About how to upgrade firmware of DWIN LCD screen ,please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN#upload-firmware)
-3. About the new LCD screen function description, please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/blob/main/TFT-LCD/LCD-DWIN/user_guide/LCD%20DWIN%20MENU%20Description%20V2.pdf)

 #### :book: Firmware Upload Steps:
 1. Download the zip file and unzip it